amazingalek/Stardew-MegaStorage/README.md

 * 50 Void Essence

 # Categories
 From v1.2.0 you can filter chest contents by clicking on the categories to the left of the chest inventory.
-Using vanilla UI there was only room for 7 categories.
+Using vanilla UI there were only room for 7 categories.
 They are so far not configurable.
 * All
 * Crops: Forage, Fruit, Flower, Vegetable
 * Seeds: Seed, Fertilizer
 * Materials: Mineral, Resource, Crafting, Monster Loot
 * Cooking: Cooking, Animal Product, Artisan Goods
-* Fish: Fish, Fishing Tackle, Bait
+* Fishing: Fish, Fishing Tackle, Bait
 * Misc: Tool, Footware, Ring, Artifact, Furniture, Decor, Trash, (no category)

 # Configuration
 Names, descriptions, IDs and recipes for Large Chest and Magic Chest are configurable in config.json.
-The format of recipes is pairs of item IDs and how many of that item to use.
-Default:
+The format of recipes is as follows: <ID of 1st item> <number of 1st item> <ID of 2nd item> <number of 2nd item> etc. Default (same as above):
 * Large Chest: 388 100 334 5 335 5
 * Magic Chest: 709 100 336 5 337 5 768 50 769 50